shpetimshala/wp-user-manager/readme.txt

 View all the screenshots here [http://wpusermanager.com/screenshots/](http://wpusermanager.com/screenshots/)

 == Changelog ==

+= 1.0.4 =
+fixed: restrict file types that can be upload as avatar only to images
+fixed: creation of additional folder on server when uploading avatars

 = 1.0.3 =
 - added: French language support.
 Thanks to Doxtra